 - Seated exercise for cancer patients

 - Guidelines for safe practice

 - Consultation Procedure for people with a history of cancer

 On this course you will learn to adapt massage therapy techniques to work safely and effectively with people diagnosed with cancer.
-This specialised practice requires you to pay close attention to the physical, emotional, and psychological needs of clients in all stages of cancer and cancer treatment, and allows a consistent standard of skill to be applied in whatever environment the person with experience of cancer chooses to receive their therapy.
+This specialised practice requires you to not only pay close attention to the physical needs of clients in all stages of cancer and cancer treatment, but also the emotional, and psychological .
+It allows a consistent standard of skill to be applied in whatever environment the person with experience of cancer chooses to receive their therapy.

-This course is designed as an advanced diploma open to qualified Massage Therapists.
-A diploma certificate will be issued following completed course work and exams.
+This course is an advanced diploma open to qualified Massage Therapists.
+We will send you a diploma certificate following completed course work and exams.